Ikhshidid dynasty: Troubles, decline and conquest by Fatimids

 Ikhshidid tiraz band, conferred in the name of the Abbasids in 939-940 CE.
 The Arabic inscription in Kufic script reads: In the name of God [...] al-Muqtadir billah Commander of the Faithful, may God glorify him.
 Of what the vizier ordered [in] the private tiraz, year 312/924–925 CE.
 Kiswa (i.e., garment)."
 The inscription also contains the names of the caliph al-Radi billah and his vizier Fadl ibn Ja'far as well as the date A.H.
 328 (939–40 CE) and the place of manufacture, Damiette, Egypt.

 Nubian incursions occurred in 950 and a more serious invasion took place in 965, when Aswan was pillaged.
 This coincided with the famine of 963–968 while Berbers, Bedouins and Qarmatians all took advantage of the weakened state.
 In 966 Kafur took over after Abu'l-Hasan's death, which further increased uncertainty due to his status as a eunuch.
 Nonetheless, he received the title 'Ustādh,' meaning "master", from Baghdad, which gave him some legitimacy.
 Ibn Killis, Kafur's vizier, was arrested following Kafur's death in 968 and following his release traveled to Fatimid Ifriqiya and provided vital information to them.
-In 934 a Fatimid invasion led by the eunuch Raydan managed to capture Alexandria but was repulsed.
 Only a later attempt by the Fatimid general Jawhar al-Siqilli managed to conquer Egypt in 969.
-Ubayd Allah, brother of Muhammad ibn Tughj, held out in Syria until March 970, when he was defeated and taken prisoner by Ja'far ibn Fallah, signalling the end of the Ikhshidid dynasty as a ruling power.
+Ubayd Allah, brother of Muhammad ibn Tughj, held out in Syria until March 970, when he was defeated and taken prisoner by Ja'far ibn Fallah.